qsh-zh/deis/README.md

 <details>
 <summary>Exponential integrator in diffusion model</summary>

-The key insight of exponential integrator is taking advantages of all math structure present in ODEs.
+The key insight of exponential integrator is taking advantage of all math structures present in ODEs.
 The goal is to reduce discretization error as small as possible.

-The math structure presents in diffusion models, including semilinear structure, analystic formula for drift and diffusion coefficients.
+The math structure in diffusion models includes semilinear structure, the analytic formula for drift and diffusion coefficients.

-Below we present a short derivation for applications of exponential integrator in diffusion model.
+Below we present a short derivation for applications of the exponential integrator in diffusion model.

 ## Forward SDE